accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: The guide is presented as interactive Jupyter notebooks, which allows users to run the code and see the results live while connected to Archicad.
 *   **Q: What can you do with the Archicad API?**
     A: You can perform a wide range of operations, such as checking the connection status, manipulating Navigator items (like the Project Map and Layout Book), and executing more complex commands.
+*   **Q: What technology was used for this project?**
+    A: This project uses Python within Jupyter Notebooks to interact with the Archicad application via its official Python API.

 © 2024 Accaderi.
 All rights reserved.